-AOTA's Special Interest Sections (SISs) connect you to vast numbers of colleagues in your field and areas of interest through Quarterly newsletters, listservs and professional networking communities.
+AOTA's Special Interest Sections (SISs) connect you to vast numbers of colleagues in your field and areas of interest through the SIS Quarterly Practice Connections, online forums, and professional networking communities.

-Special Interest Sections make AOTA membership work even better!
-Invaluable networking and resources are yours with FREE unlimited OPEN ACCESS to all 11 Special Interest Sections, their networks and subsections.
+SISs make AOTA membership work even better!
+Invaluable networking and resources are yours with FREE unlimited OPEN ACCESS to all 9 SISs and their Communities of Practice.

-- Access to and participation on SIS listservs.
+- Access to and participation in SIS online forums.
 Link to colleagues across the country!

-- Connection to your Association and its resources for clinical support and advocacy
+- Connection to your Association and resources for clinical support, evidence, and advocacy

 - Opportunities for leadership and recognition